Vinayak2183/Data-Science-Common-Statitisical-Case-Study-2/README.md

 # Common Statistical Tests: A Case Study

-This repository contains a detailed case study on common statistical tests, showcasing their application and interpretation using Python.
+This repository provides a comprehensive case study on common statistical tests, utilizing a dataset that explores the effects of diet types on weight loss over six weeks.

 ## Files in this Repository

 - **`common_stats_2.ipynb`**
-  A Jupyter Notebook implementing various statistical tests.
-It includes data visualization, hypothesis testing, and interpretation of results.
+  A Jupyter Notebook demonstrating the implementation of statistical tests, data preprocessing, visualization, and result interpretation.

 - **`Common StatisticalTest - case_study_2.csv`**
-  The dataset used in the case study.
-It contains data points relevant for applying the statistical methods.
+  The dataset used in the case study, containing information about diet types, weight changes, and age.

+## Dataset Overview

+The dataset contains 78 entries with the following columns:
+- **`diet`**: Categorical variable indicating diet type (A or B).
+- **`preweight`**: Initial weight of the subjects before the experiment.
+- **`weight6weeks`**: Weight of the subjects after six weeks.
+- **`age`**: Age of the subjects.

+A derived column, **`weight_loss`**, is computed as the difference between `preweight` and `weight6weeks`.
+Additionally, **`age_category`** groups ages into:
+- 18-25
+- 25-40
+- 40+

-## Statistical Tests Covered
+## Statistical Tests and Techniques

+The following statistical methods are explored in the notebook:

-1. **T-Test**
+1. **Data Visualization**
-   - One-sample T-test
-   - Independent two-sample T-test
-   - Paired T-test

-2. **ANOVA (Analysis of Variance)**
-   - One-way ANOVA
-   - Two-way ANOVA

-3. **Chi-Square Test**
-   - Goodness-of-fit test
+   - Histograms and boxplots for understanding weight distribution and loss.
+   - Bar plots to visualize group differences.

+2. **Hypothesis Testing**
+   - **One-way ANOVA**: Analyze weight loss differences between diet groups.
-   - Test for independence
+   - **T-tests**: Pairwise comparisons of means for specific subgroups.

+3. **Regression Analysis**
+   - Simple linear regression to evaluate the relationship between age and weight loss.

 4. **Correlation Analysis**
-   - Pearson correlation coefficient
-   - Spearman rank correlation

-5. **Regression Analysis**
-   - Simple linear regression
-   - Multiple linear regression
+   - Assess correlations between variables, e.g., age and weight loss.

 ## Prerequisites

-To run the Jupyter Notebook, ensure you have the following Python packages installed:
+To run the Jupyter Notebook

 - pandas
 - numpy